 Alfalfa Hay and Rolled Oats

+Grass fed meat is all the rage right now, and for good reason.
+Feeding animals on grass is better for the soil, the animals, and our health.
 I have not personally raised rabbits in a pastured system, but there are plenty of people that do!
 (Including Daniel Salatin from Polyface Farms).
 Heritage breeds of rabbits can do particularly well raised on grass.
 If you have the space and can make some housing it could be a good option for you.
-If you are interested in pastured rabbits, this article from Maine Organic Farmers and Gardeners Association has a lot of detail to help you get started.

 Alfalfa Pellets and Forage